 Cataract surgery is the most common elective surgery among Medicare beneficiaries in the United States.
 If there are cataracts in both eyes that require surgery, the surgeries are usually performed several weeks apart.
 Cataract surgery is done as an outpatient procedure but you will need someone to drive you home.

 Once you have determined you are ready to have cataract surgery, your eye surgeon will discuss your options for implanting a lens in your eye to replace the lens that is being removed.
 These include astigmatism neutralizing lenses, standard distance or near-vision lenses, multiple focal distance lenses, accommodating lenses and others.

 First, your eye surgeon will numb your eye with anesthetic (you are awake during the procedure).
 You may also receive medication to help you relax.
 Next, the surgeon makes a tiny incision in the front of your eye.
 Through this, he/she inserts a small tool to break up the cataract and gently suction it out.
 Then, he/she inserts a lens implant made of plastic, silicone or acrylic, and closes the incision, possibly with a few stitches.

 The procedure only takes a few minutes and has a very short recovery time.

 Think you may have a cataract(s)?
 Please come see us.

-If you think you have a cataract in one or both eyes, or may be developing one, please make an appointment with Westchester Health to see one of our ophthalmology specialists for an accurate diagnosis.
+If you think you have a cataract in one or both eyes, or may be developing one, please call (914) 232-1919 to make an appointment with one of our Westchester Health ophthalmology specialists for an accurate diagnosis.
 The sooner we determine if you have a cataract (or are at risk of developing one), the sooner we can determine the best course of treatment and if surgery would be beneficial for you and your quality of life.
 Whenever, wherever you need us, we’re here for you.